OrpheusGr/Discord-IRC-Bridge/README.md

 - Added 2 distinct modes of client creation. a) use of !joinirc command or b) automated client creation when a user sends a message.
 - Added a time limit to disconnect clients for inactivity (no messages sent for X amount of time)

-For previous updates see changelog.md
+For less recent updates see changelog.md

 ## Running and setting up details
 - Before starting the bot you need to `python3 setupwizard.py` to make a config file for the bot.